Art3mK/AWS-CDA/databases/dynamodb.md

 - two items can have the same partition key, but they must have a different sort key
 - all items with the same partition key are stored together, in sorted order by sort key value
+- The minimum length of a sort key value is 1 byte.
+The maximum length is 1024 bytes.

 ----